How do I get an Airsoft Gun as a member of a TV or film production team?

 The Use of Airsoft Guns in Movies and TV

-Anything you can accomplish with a blank-firing weapon, you can do with an Airsoft version in a more safer method, and without the need for a professional Armourer or costly guns insurance plans.
+Anything you can accomplish with a blank-firing weapon, you can do with an Airsoft version in a much safer method, and without the need for a professional Armourer or costly guns insurance plans.
 While knowing your way around your Airsoft prop weapons and practising proper firearms safety when handling them is beneficial, making a mistake will never result in death.

 The desire for genuine, lifelike weapons has always existed in the film and theatre industries.
 Consider how unsatisfactory classics like The Godfather would have been if they had been made with toy guns.
 Consider the fight scene in Les Misérables without the realistic gunshots reverberating throughout the auditorium.
 Investing in genuine weapons for your film or stage performance can keep the audience engaged and enthralled from beginning to end.
 A phoney gun, more than anything else, shatters the illusion of realism.